 Under the lead of chief architect Reinhard Partmann, comdivision suggested to use VMware Cloud on AWS services and VMware SD-WAN for this project.

 “We have recently invested in the development and evaluation of a combined reference architecture as part of cd:research.
-With cd:research we design and built next-gen architecture to evaluate it before we deploy it at any customer facility.” said Partmann, “Besides our combined know-how proven with the eight Master Competencies, we always try to be ahead of the curve with our solution offerings.”
-Partmann continued.“Because of this, my colleagues and I knew that VMware Cloud on AWS is almost tailor-made for an undertaking like this”.
-“In addition, VMware SD-WAN was a good fit for the customer to increase the reliability of the data transport”
+With cd:research we design and built next-generation architecture to evaluate it before we deploy it at any customer facility.” said Partmann.
+“Besides our combined know-how proven with the eight Master Competencies, we always try to be ahead of the curve with our solution offerings” Partmann continued.
+“Because of this, my colleagues and I knew that VMware Cloud on AWS is almost tailor made for an undertaking like this”.
+“In addition, VMware SD-WAN was a good fit for the customer to increase the reliability of the data transport.”

 The migration to the Cloud went flawless.
 "VMware Cloud on AWS has saved the day” said the CTO enthusiastically, "we also really liked the commitment comdivision put forward in their projects" he continued.

-The project started of with a proof-of-concept which turned out to be so successful that it turned directly into production with just minor changes in connectivity and routing.
+The project started off with a proof-of-concept which turned out to be so successful that it turned directly into production with just minor changes in connectivity and routing.

 The customer also ordered comdivision to take over big parts of the operational management for the infrastructure to release even more internal IT resources for some new projects and to digitize the company even faster.